dandramcgee/PHP-Business-Website-/README.md

 ## Contributing

-Contributions are welcome!
-If you have suggestions or want to enhance the project, feel free to fork the repository and submit a pull request.
+Feel free to contribute by forking the repository and creating pull requests.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Connect with Me